23 Cloud microphysics

 \[ \begin{align} Q_{a,r,i} &= \frac{n_{0,r}\pi\rho_i}{\lambda_r^{7/2}}\sqrt{\frac{\rho_l'g}{12\rho_h'c_w}}\Gamma\left(\frac{7}{2}\right).\tag{23.139}\label{eq:q_ari} \end{align} \]

-Since the ice particles at $Tthree-component process, since the collision of particles of two condensate classes leads to the formation of a third.
+Since the ice particles at $T<T_0$ cause supercooled raindrops to freeze upon collision, this is a source density for snow. $Q_{a,r,i}$ is not accompanied by a phase-transition heat, since the ice crystals are already frozen upon impact.
+The accretion of ice by rain is a three-component process, since the collision of particles of two condensate classes leads to the formation of a third.

-For the accretion of rain through ice crystals (mass of rain per volume and time that collides with ice crystals) is given
+For the accretion of rain by ice crystals (mass of rain per unit volume and time that collides with ice crystals), one obtains

 \[ \begin{align} Q_{a,i,r} &= \frac{n_{0,r}\pi\rho_i}{4M_i}\sqrt{\frac{4\rho_l'g}{3\rho_h'c_w}}\int_0^\infty\exp\left(-\lambda_r D\right)D^{5/2}\frac{D^3}{6}\pi\rho_l'dD = \frac{n_{0,r}\pi^2\rho_l'\rho_i}{6M_i\lambda_r^{13/2}}\sqrt{\frac{\rho_l'g}{12\rho_h'c_w}}\Gamma\left(\frac{13}{2}\right). \end{align} \]